Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/swap_devices/index.md

 For a SWAP_DEVICE, this JSON typically includes the following pieces:

 * Transaction type (i.e., SWAP_DEVICE).
-* Service ID of the service asset to be updated with a different device assignment.
+* Service ID of the service that is being reassigned.
 * Account Holder Company ID (or Account Holder ID) for the user to whom the asset is assigned.
+* Details identifying the device that currently uses the service.
+* Details identifying the device to with the service is being transferred.
-* The properties that are required for changing the device associated with a specific service asset for the specific vendor.
+* The properties that are required for transferring a service from one device asset to another.

 Here is an example: